 5.8.
-Other Types of Code
+Other Types of Code¶

-In this section we describe many other types of code necessary in large apps that don’t fit neatly into any of the above categories.
-There’s no fixed consensus on where these go in a Rails app, but it’s probably helpful to create additional subdirectories under app, since anything in that directory is automatically loaded and available within your Rails app.
+any of the above categories.
+There’s no fixed consensus on where these go in a Rails app, but it’s probably

 Our short (and incomplete) list of examples of other types of useful objects can be divided into three categories, based on the main role of each object type:

-1. Objects that factor out code (presenter, value object, adapter/decorator) provide a place to put additional code that works directly to help a particular model, view, or controller, but isn’t part of the core functionality of the class it helps.
+Objects that factor out code (presenter, value object, adapter/decorator) provide a place to put additional code that works directly to help a particular model, view, or controller, but isn’t part of the core functionality of the class it helps.

-2. Objects that DRY out code (concerns, automations) allow reuse of behaviors.
+Objects that DRY out code (concerns, automations) allow reuse of behaviors.

-3. Objects that encapsulate coupling (service object, form object, query object, policy object) perform operations that express inherent dependencies among different classes, so that those dependencies don’t creep into the classes themselves.
+Objects that encapsulate coupling (service object, form object, query object, policy object) perform operations that express inherent dependencies among different classes, so that those dependencies don’t creep into the classes themselves.

 Presenters (sometimes called view objects) contain code that helps in rendering complex views.
 Recall from Section 4.1 that Rails views are really view templates: ideally they contain little or no code other than calls to view helpers.
 But sometimes the code needed to gracefully manipulate and present a view starts getting too heavyweight to stuff into a view helper, which is just a namespace of methods that get mixed into views.
 Presenters are full classes and provide a more appropriate place for complex view logic.